nfdi4cat/pid4cat-model/docs/overview.md

 Implementation of these algorithms are available in many languages (for example in [python-stdnum](https://arthurdejong.org/python-stdnum/doc/1.20/stdnum.iso7064), [base32-lib](https://pypi.org/project/base32-lib/) for Python or [cdigit](https://github.com/LiosK/cdigit) for JavaScript).

-Open question: TODO!
+!!! warning "Open question on supporting case sensitivity for identifier suffix."

+    TODO: Update after poll: [Do you need case-sensitive ID handling?](https://github.com/nfdi4cat/pid4cat-model/issues/114)

-- Should the ID-suffix be stored as case sensitive string?
-While this would not be required for numeric, hex or base32 encoded IDs, case sensitivity would be essential to support also base64 encoded ID-suffixes.
+    While case sensitive strings would not be required for numeric, hex or base32 encoded IDs, case sensitivity would be essential to support also base64 encoded ID-suffixes.
-  - Proposal (David): design & program for case-sensitive IDs.
-My reasoning is that we should not artificially add a significant constraint that will be impossible to remove later.
-Case-insensitivity may be specified by individual SNAA for their sub-namespaces but should not be enforced for all created identifiers.
+    Case-insensitivity could only be enabled for certain sub-namespaces upon SNAA request.
+    It should not be enforced for all created identifiers and case-insensitive should be the default.

+[^2]: Fenner, M. (2016).
+‘Cool DOI's’, DataCite Blog, https://doi.org/10.5438/55E5-T5C0

 ## Use case: PIDs for samples, devices etc.